iainbryson/iainbryson.github.io/_posts/2014-11-15-mail-web-page.markdown

 Sending an email of a webpage is pretty easy.
 That is, it's easy if the page is static or you're generating the webpage on the server (e.g. with PHP or ASP.NET).
 If it's not -- if you have some client-side code which alters the page -- then it's not so easy.

-This article discusses the paths I went along to mail pages from a fancy new HTML5-based client side web app.
-The pages themselves were relatively static, but they were rendered using javascript based on data loaded via AJAX queries.
+This article discusses the paths I went along to mail pages from a fancy new HTML5-based client side web app in a Windows environment.
+The pages themselves were relatively static, but they were rendered using Javascript based on data loaded via AJAX queries.

+The final script is at this [gist](https://gist.github.com/iainbryson/5ba37c6186fef035b403).

 ### Start with a Browser

 Fortunately, we have the ideal tool to render web pages: the browser.
 All major browsers are scriptable to some degree.
-To send our page we'll use IE (10, specifically) and script it using powershell.
+To send our page we'll use IE (10, specifically) and script it using powershell since we're on Windows.

 {% highlight powershell %}
 $ie = new-object -com "InternetExplorer.Application"